15 Common Pests That Are Destroying Your Home

 How to get rid of centipedes: Apartment Therapy says to leave centipedes alone because they eat other bugs.
 Their venom kills cockroaches, flies, moths, termites, and even bedbugs.
 Plus, they don’t carry diseases, destroy the house, or eat your food.
 If you do want to get rid of them, then try to eradicate the pests they eat.
 Use a dehumidifier.
 Clear damp debris, like leaves, from the exterior perimeter of your home.

 Next: These pests seem to survive anything.

 These insects like to live in warm homes, kitchens, and wall cavities, according to Ehrlich.
 Cockroaches often come out after dark to feed.
 With a legendary ability to adapt and survive, they can carry E. coli and salmonella.
 If you see one, more are likely nearby.

 How to get rid of cockroaches: Good Housekeeping reports that most Americans encounter either German or American varieties of this pest.
 Figure out which you have, and call professionals if you can’t get rid of them.
 Clean up leftover food and don’t leave out dishes.
 Put out bait, and seal entry points.

 Next: These pests can bother your pets, too.

-How can I get rid of them?
-You’ll need to get rid of the fleas on your pets, as well as eradicate the pests from your home.
-You can use specially-made foggers (though you may need one for each room of the house).
-You can also use a powder-based product to get rid of the fleas without releasing toxic fumes in your home.
-And of course, follow your vet’s instructions for removing the fleas from your pets and treating them with preventative medication to kill fleas.
+How to get rid of fleas: You’ll need to get rid of the fleas on your pets, as well as eradicate them from your home.
+You can use special foggers.
+You can also use a powder-based product to kill fleas without releasing toxic fumes inside.
+(Of course, follow your vet’s instructions for removing fleas and treating pets with preventative medication.)

-Next: These pests can spread disease.
+Next: These pests eat other bugs.